IndexNow Protocol

 Okay, so you're probably wondering how IndexNow actually gets the job done, right?
 It's more than just a simple "ping"—there's some technical stuff going on under the hood.

 Got your key setup?
 Great!
-Now, you can submit urls. you can submit them one at a time using a simple http request, or submit a bunch at once using a JSON format.
+Now, you can submit urls.
+You can submit them one at a time using a simple http request, or submit a bunch at once using a JSON format.
 Just remember to properly encode those urls!
+For example, spaces in URLs should be replaced with %20

 means something went wrong.
 IndexNow.org documentation offer response codes that help you troubleshoot if something goes wrong.